-- Foundations should be placed on competent bedrock (Wasatch Formation or Calls Fort Shale), or structural fill extending to competent bedrock; this will require over-excavating within the building envelope to below the base of the shallow landslide deposits and shear plane (where present), as well as over-excavating below the base of the deeper high plasticity clay seam (where present).
-This applies to Lots 1 through 3, 6 through 12, 17, and 31 through 42; it may also apply to Lots 4, 5, 13 through 16, and 23 through 27 (see the Table of Lots in Appendix E).
+• Foundations and roadways should be placed on competent bedrock (Wasatch Formation or Calls Fort Shale), or structural fill extending to competent bedrock; this will require over-excavating within the building envelope or roadway to below the base of the shallow landslide deposits and shear plane (where present), as well as over-excavating below the base of the deeper high plasticity clay seam (where present).
+For the lots and roadway located within Landslide A, development is not currently recommended without significant landslide hazard mitigation efforts.
+It is recommended that landslide hazard mitigation entail additional studies to further delineate the landslide boundary and mass grading of both the building envelope and all of the landslide upslope of these lots.
+This applies to Lots 36 through 39, 42, and 43.
+For the lots and roadways located within Landslides B and C, over-excavation across the entire building footprints for each lot and roadway is recommended.
+This applies to Lots 2, 3, 4, 7, 8, 9, and 21 through 33 (see the Table of Lots in Appendix E).
 The over-excavation applies to the entire building footprint.
-In some areas, the depth of landslide deposits may preclude the practicality of over-excavation under a single home; therefore, mass-grading may be an appropriate alternative for some areas. - An IGES geologist or geotechnical engineer should observe the foundation excavations to assess that the excavations have been taken to an appropriate depth, and to further evaluate for adverse geologic conditions.
+In some areas, the depth of landslide deposits may preclude the practicality of over-excavation under a single home; therefore, mass-grading may be an appropriate alternative for some areas.